Juries in England and Wales: Civil juries

 unless the court is of the opinion that the trial requires any prolonged examination of documents or accounts or any scientific or local investigation which cannot conveniently be made with a jury.

 Libel and slander were removed from section 69 of the Senior Courts Act 1981 by section 11 of the Defamation Act 2013, meaning that defamation claims made on or after 1 January 2014 are heard without a jury unless the judge orders otherwise.

-As such, as of 2021, only Fraud, Malicious prosecution, and False imprisonment still carry the automatic right of a jury trial.
+As such, as of 2021, only fraud, malicious prosecution, and false imprisonment still carry the automatic right of a jury trial.

 Number of jurors

 Since 1925 a jury has been able to continue hearing a case after a member has died or been discharged.
 Now the trial can continue so long as the minimum number of jurors remain.
-The judge should press the jury for a unanimous verdict.
-In the Crown Court the judge must not, in any event, suggest that a majority is acceptable until after 2 hours and 10 minutes.
-This was originally 2 hours but it was extended to allow time for the jury to settle after retiring.
-Unanimous verdicts were required until the Criminal Justice Act 1967.

 During the Second World War, the Administration of Justice (Emergency Provisions) Act 1939 authorised trials with only 7 jurors, except for treason or murder.